felleg/felleg.gitlab.io-backup/content/reads/read-35-the-fifth-discipline.md

 1. (p. ?)
 Culture are the assumptions we cannot see.
 1. (p. ?)
 Human beings are born with intrinsic motivation, and joy in learning.
 1. (p. ?)
-When one human bring tells (explicitly or even only in their own mind) what is *real* to another human (e.g. "Don't you see what's really going on here?"), what they're actually doing is making a demand for obedience.
+When one human being tells (explicitly or even only in their own mind) what is *real* to another human (e.g. "Don't you see what's really going on here?"), what they're actually doing is making a demand for obedience.